Community programs in parks

 • must be 18 years of age or older, with preference given to those living, working or studying in the Kitchener-Waterloo area

-• good written and verbal communication skills
+• good written and verbal communication skills, good organizational skills

-• position is a minimum one-year term based on your enthusiasm, attendance and productivity
+• position is a minimum one-year term based on your enthusiasm, attendance and productivity on the working group

 Community vegetable gardens